Bobby Shmurda

-Ackquille Jean Pollard (born August 4, 1994), known professionally as Bobby Shmurda, is an American rapper.
+Ackquille Jean Pollard (born August 4, 1994), known professionally as Bobby Shmurda, is an American rapper and songwriter.
 Along with Rowdy Rebel, Shmurda is considered a pioneer of Brooklyn drill music.
-He rose to international fame in 2014 when his single, "Hot Nigga", peaked at number six on the Billboard Hot 100.
+He rose to international fame in 2014 when his single "Hot Nigga" peaked at number six on the Billboard Hot 100.
 Its success led him to sign with Epic Records to release his debut extended play (EP), Shmurda She Wrote (2014).

-In December 2014, New York City Police arrested Shmurda and charged him, along with several other members of GS9, with conspiracy to murder, weapons possession, and reckless endangerment.
-In 2016, he pleaded guilty and was sentenced to seven years in prison, which was reduced to five years after receiving credit for the two years he already served awaiting trial.
+In December 2014, New York City Police arrested Shmurda and charged him and several other members of GS9 with conspiracy to murder, weapons possession, and reckless endangerment.
+In 2016, he pleaded guilty and was sentenced to seven years in prison, which was reduced to five years after he received credit for the two years he served awaiting trial.
 After over six years in prison, Shmurda was released from Clinton Correctional Facility in February 2021.
-His release was celebrated in the hip hop community.
+His release was celebrated in the hip-hop community.

 Early life

-Ackquille Pollard was born in Miami, Florida.
+Ackquille Jean Pollard was born on August 4, 1994, in Miami, Florida.
 His mother is Vincentian and his father is Jamaican.
-His mother moved to East Flatbush, Brooklyn from Florida after his father's incarceration.
-Pollard had run-ins with the law while living in Brooklyn, including fifteen months spent in detention for probation violation and being arrested on gun charges that were later dropped.
+He and his mother moved to East Flatbush, Brooklyn, after his father was incarcerated.
+Pollard had run-ins with the law in Brooklyn, including 15 months spent in detention for probation violation and an arrest on gun charges that were later dropped.
 According to his 2014 indictment, Pollard was the ringleader of a criminal enterprise called "GS9" that regularly entered into disputes with criminal gangs, was responsible for murders and non-fatal shootings, and engaged in drug trafficking along Kings Highway to East Flatbush.